-Name Tag Required Description name PROP_STR yes The string name for this node is de- fined as "ncp" or "crypto" for Ul- traSPARC-T1, as "n2cp" for Ultra- SPARC-T2. device-type PROP_STR yes A string type for this node.
-The value is currently defined as "crypto", as "n2cp" for UltraSPARC-T2. device-type PROP_STR yes A string type for this node.
-The value is currently defined as "crypto", as "n2cp" for UltraSPARC-T2. intr PROP_DATA yes List of interrupt numbers.
-One num- ber per core per type of crypto unit. ino PROP_VAL yes List of virtual inos generated. cfg-handle PROP_VAL yes A 64-bit unsigned integer identify- ing this device uniquely. compatible PROP_DATA no An array of string names for this node.
+Name Tag Required Description name PROP_STR yes The string name for this node is defined as "ncp" or "crypto" for UltraSPARC-T1, as "n2cp" for UltraSPARC-T2. device-type PROP_STR yes A string type for this node.
+The value is currently defined as "crypto", as "n2cp" for UltraSPARC-T2 intr PROP_DATA yes List of interrupt numbers.
+One number per core per type of crypto unit. ino PROP_VAL yes List of virtual inos generated. cfg-handle PROP_VAL yes A 64-bit unsigned integer identifying this device uniquely. compatible PROP_DATA no An array of string names for this node.
 This value is currently defined as one of "SUNW,sun4v-ncp", or "SUNW,n2-cwq".

-8.23.11.
-MAC-addresses node
+8.23.11 MAC-addresses node

 Name: mac-addresses

 Category: optional

-Required subordinates:
+Required subordinates: -

-Optional subordinates: mac-address (Section 8.23.12, "MAC-address node")
+Optional subordinates: mac-address (§8.23.12)

 This node is used to identify fixed mac address resources available to a guest virtual machine.
-There will be a single mac-addresses node that describes all MAC address to device path mappings that a guest OpenBoot can use to allocate MAC address resources.
+There will be a single 'mac-addresses' node that describes all MAC address to device path mappings that a guest OpenBoot can use to allocate MAC address resources.
 Each forward link of this node will correspond to a mac-address MD node that contains a single device tree pathname and an array of MAC addresses that have been allocated to that device.
-Each of these mac-address nodes may also be a child of any iodevice, this allows I/O partitioning by associating an MAC addresses with a particular I/O sub-tree.
+Each of these 'mac-address' nodes may also be a child of any 'iodevice', this allows IO partitioning by associating an MAC addresses with a particular IO subtree.